What should you do to prevent cross-contamination when using cutting boards

 personalized cutting boards on kitchen counter

-We often get questions from customers asking how to stop cross-contamination when using our personalized cutting boards.
+We often get questions from customers asking how to prevent cross contamination when using our personalized cutting boards.
 There is no short answer to this question.
 It's all in the cleanliness of not only your cutting board but everything it touches.

-There is a lot of information spread out over many sites about how to prevent cross-contamination while using cutting boards.
-I've done the research for you and break down what works and what is myth.
+There is a lot of information spread out over many sites about how to prevent cross contamination while using cutting boards.
+I've done the research for you and break down what works and what is myth, as well as proper wood cutting board care practices to help nip contamination in the bud.

 Here's how: